larsks/mmcontainers/README.md

       ...
     }

-This filter will add a `k8s` key to the message metadata that contains information about the pod in which the container was running, including the pod name, namespace, annotations, and labels:
+This filter will add metadata from docker and kubernetes to the
+message:

     {
       "docker": {